Key takeaways

 This guide does not use it loosely.
 It breaks down, specifically, what actually separates luxury wall art from expensive-looking art that will not hold up.
 Because the difference is real, it is identifiable before you buy, and it matters across the years you live with the piece on your wall.

-The single most telling indicator of genuine luxury wall art is what the canvas is actually made of.
+The single most telling indicator of genuine luxury wall art is what the canvas is actually made of, and the answer is 100% cotton.
 Not what the product page calls it.
 What the material specification says.
+There are three canvas materials used in wall art production, and only one belongs in a room that takes quality seriously.

 Polyester canvas is the cheapest option.
 It is synthetic, its surface has a slight sheen that reads as plastic at close range, and it does not absorb ink the way natural fibers do.
 Colors on polyester canvas look flatter and less rich than the same print on cotton.
 Polyester canvas is used when the goal is low production cost, not quality output.
 It is what most budget and mid-range canvas art is printed on, regardless of what it is called on the listing.